vvaltchev/tilck/docs/syscalls.md

    /dev at the moment because the filesystem used by Tilck is only read-only.

 2. The cases pid < -1, pid == -1 and pid == 0 are treated in the same way
-   because Tilck does not support multiple users/groups.
-See note [3].
+   because Tilck does not support process groups.

 3. Tilck does not support *by design* multiple users nor any form of authentication.
 Therefore, the following statement is always true: